Bonus Chapter!!!

 “No. She didn’t.
 But it’s late Gran.
 And your tremor is always worse the next day for late nights.”
 Although she was looking remarkably well, country life and retirement clearly suited her.
 “We can talk more in the morning.”
 Collin bid the women good night.
 Truth be told, he missed his bride, and he’d never grow tired of seeing her sleeping peacefully by his side.
 Collin slid into bed next to Ivy.
 He brushed his hand lightly across her cheek before kissing her goodnight.
 He wasn’t expecting Ivy to stir, but she did, turning on her side and resting her arm across Collin’s chest.

-Collin fell asleep with his wife snoring and his side, her right arm and leg draped across him, and a smile on his own lips.
+Collin fell asleep with his wife snoring at his side, her right arm and leg draped across him, and a smile on his own lips.

 Bright sunshine streamed through the open bedroom window.